SamanKhalife/linux-Tutorial/Lpic 3/LPIC-3 Security Exam 303 Objectives.md

 ### 331.2 X.509 Certificates for Encryption, Signing and Authentication

-#### Description	Candidates should be able to use X.509 certificates for both server and client authentication.
+#### Description:	Candidates should be able to use X.509 certificates for both server and client authentication.
 This includes implementing user and server authentication for Apache HTTPD.
 The version of Apache HTTPD covered is 2.4 or higher.

 Key Knowledge Areas: